 NEEDS MAJOR EDITING.

-There are about 300 species of native grasses and most were perennial species that turned green faster, stayed green longer, and produced more biomass than native or introduced annual species.
+Prior to the introduction of Old World grasses, there are about 300 species of native grasses and most were perennial species.
+These perennials turned green faster, stayed greener longer, and produced more biomass than either native or introduced annual species.
 This equated to more protein and higher value forage for both wildlife and livestock (USDA).
-On the Central Coast, native perennial grass species such as Bunch grasses, Needle grass and Three awn proliferated.
+On the Central Coast, examples of native perennial grass species are Bunch grasses, Needlegrass, and Three-awn.
+These once proliferated.

-Bossard and Randall noted the following about non-native and invasive plants in California.
+Bossard and Randall noted the following about non-native and invasive plants that hitched a ride to California:

 The arrival and introduction of exotic plant species, which naturalized in on the Central Coast, can be divided into five periods of establishment and modes of entry: